tensorflow/models/syntaxnet/README.md

 Parsey McParseface correctly parses this sentence.
-Even though the correct parse is initially ranked 4th out of multiple hypotheses, when the end of the garden path is reached, Parsey McParseface can recover due to the beam.

-Note that using a larger beam will get a more accurate model, but it will be slower (we used beam 32 for the models in the paper.)
+Even though the correct parse is initially ranked 4th out of multiple hypotheses, when the end of the garden path is reached, Parsey McParseface can recover due to the beam; using a larger beam will get a more accurate model, but it will be slower (we used beam 32 for the models in the paper).

 Once you have the pre-trained locally normalized model, a globally normalized parsing model can now be trained with the following command: